FoE-Budha/foe-helper-docs/en/module/members/guildmembers.md

 ---
-description: Displays complete guild member information, including GBs, treasury stock, guild buildings, and participation stats.
+description: Displays complete guild member information and participation stats.
 ---

-## Guild Members
+# Guild Members

+The Guild Member Overview tab displays detailed information about your guildmates, including their points and battle changes, activity status, guild goods buildings, and their performance in GE and GBG.

 ![Members Overview](./.images/guild-members.png)

 Members Overview displays following:

 - **Points**: Players points and change since the last update shown.
 (1)
   - Green: Increase in points
   - Red: Decrease in points